What is Mobile-First Indexing?

-The lines between desktop, tablet and mobile screen sizes are becoming ever more blurred, with phone screens getting bigger and computers seemingly morphing into tablets along the way.
-This places a greater emphasis on a truly fluid responsive design approach to the web, something which has become the standard, particularly over the last couple of years.
+The lines between desktop and mobile screen sizes are becoming ever more blurred.
+Phone screens are getting bigger, whilst computers are morphing into tablets and this serves as confusion for many.
+A greater emphasis on fluid responsive design is therefore required now.
+If only to alter one’s approach to the web, mobile-first indexing has changed so much in the digital world.
+What was once unheard of has become the standard, particularly over the last couple of years.

-In the past, many developers opted for separate mobile versions of a website, effectively duplicating the content, as well as doubling the time and effort required to complete the project.
-This approach quickly became antiquated as responsive web design (RWD) took over, focusing on designing not for a specific device or screen size, but building a website which can adapt accordingly.
+In the past many developers opted for separate mobile versions of a website, effectively duplicating the content.
+This doubled the time and effort required to complete the project, but was best practice.
+This approach quickly became antiquated as responsive web design (RWD) took over.
+Developers focus switched to building a website which can adapt accordingly, rather than for a specific device or screen size.

-Essentially a reverse of graceful degradation, progressive advancement focuses on starting with the most effective solution for a limited environment (in this case a smaller screen size) and enhancing it as most on-screen real estate and processing power becomes available (desktop browsing).
-In terms of the web, this became known as the “mobile-first” approach.
+In essence, this is a reverse of graceful degradation.
+Progressive advancement focuses on starting with the most effective solution for a limited environment, in this case a smaller screen size.
+The task then, is to enhance it as much as possible, as on-screen real estate and processing power becomes available.
+In terms of the web, this became known as the “mobile-first approach.”

 The Challenges of Mobile-First

-Mobile-first presents several unique challenges to web designers and developers.
+Mobile-first presents several unique challenges to web designers and web developers.

-Firstly, and most importantly, is accessibility; an individual browsing your website on their phone shouldn’t be punished for doing so with a bad experience.
-Accessibility goes beyond making sure that the text can be read and the colours don’t clash, things such as connection speeds and browsing environments need to be considered too.
+Firstly, and most importantly, is user accessibility; an individual browsing your website on their phone shouldn’t be punished for doing so with a bad experience.
+Accessibility goes beyond making sure text can be read and colours don’t clash.
+Aspects such as connection speeds and browsing environments will be considered too.

-Put simply, if you want your website to appear in Google, you need to be taking a mobile-first approach.
-When it comes to driving traffic to your website and helping to grow your business, the power of Google is clear to see.
+Put simply, if you want your website to appear in Google, you need to take a mobile-first approach.

-Aside from this, you also want your customers (both existing and prospective) to have a positive experience when using your website, regardless of where they are or what device they are viewing it on.
+Aside from this, you also want your customers (both existing and p.rospective) to have a positive experience when using your website.
+This should be regardless of where they are or what device they are viewing it on.

 There’s no getting away from mobile-first, particularly with giants like Google actively encouraging it’s use.
 The benefits are clear to see, both from a business view and that of the team building the site.
 Some adjustments in process and mindset may be needed initially, but the advantages of this approach vastly outweigh any potential bumps along the road.